 Physical Distancing Mandate

 After July 31st, employers can eliminate physical distancing, partitions, and barriers for employees working both indoors and outdoors as long as N95s and other respirators are provided to unvaccinated employees for voluntary use.
 Keep in mind that physical distancing and barriers are not required only if the workplace does not experience an outbreak.
+Physical distancing requirements are limited during times of ETS (Emergency Temporary Standard).
+To learn more about how they proceed, check out the revisions to the COVID-19 Prevention Emergency Temporary Standards.

 COVID-19 Prevention Program